Tall Ships Races and Regattas

 Organised by Sail Training International

-The SCF Black Sea Tall Ships Regatta 2014 offers content for every type of media outlet – print, digital and broadcast.
+The Tall Ships Races and Regattas offer content for every type of media outlet – print, digital and broadcast.
 From hard news and sports coverage, to human interest features and colourful action spectacles.

 - unique and spectacular video and photo opportunities